Leo10250/Simple-Webscrapper/README.md

 # Description
-This project is a small passion project to scrape information from Discover's Personal Loan Resource Center article.
+This project is a small passion project to scrape information from Discover's Personal Loan Resource Center article pages.
 This is purely done to aid my understanding of simple web scraping.

 # Instructions
 1. Clone Repo with `git clone https://github.com/Leo10250/Webscrapper.git`